 U-M units and all individual faculty, staff, and workforce members must adhere to the Third Party Vendor Security & Compliance process in all situations where U-M data is to be accessed by, or shared with, a third party vendor.
-Prospective or current vendors are required to submit to the university documentation according to the following table:
+Prospective vendors or U-M units are required to submit and/or agree to the documentation listed in Table 2.

 |Data Security Document||U-M Unit with Primary Responsibility||Description of Third Party Vendor Requirement|